Sxw88/StoXWatcher/README.md

 	4a.
 Do an ad-hoc check on followed companies
 	4b.
 Pull data for specific company
 	4c.
 Add company cashtag to followed companies
-5. Access Control List - a simple authorizzed/unauthorizzed will do ;]
+5. (DONE) Access Control List - a simple authorizzed/unauthorizzed will do ;]
 6. Logging
 7. Headless browser interaction to pull up fancy charts from Bursa?